-Clinical trials are carried out in three phases which must all be completed before an application can be made to market a new medicine, for more information please see Clinical trials.
+Clinical trials are carried out in three phases which must all be completed before an application can be made to market a new medicine.

 There are a variety of different roles available for doctors and scientists who are outgoing and enjoy working on their own initiative with lots of different people, there are also a number of other specialist roles in each area.

 - Medical writers